AlvaroSanchez91/R-models-in-Spanish/README.md

  Using the data Auto from the library ISLR, we have to make a predictive model.
 We should use a generalized linear model (such as poisson model).
 In the second part of the document, we use the data college of the library ISLR, we have to make a gam model in order to predict the Grad.Rate variable.

+## Unbalanced

+ We have to make a predictive model, clasification, but one class is much larger than the other.
+We use diferent techniques in order to deal with unbalanced data (Insolvencia.RData).